erszcz/msc-thesis/dfly-multiboot.md

 - once in the kernel, interpreting the information passed in by GRUB and performing any relevant setup to successfully start up the system.

-However, things get hairy, when we get to the details.
+However, things get hairy when we get to the details.
 The foremost issue is compatibility with the existing booting strategy.
 In other words, all changes done to the kernel must be backwards compatible with `dloader` not to break the already existing boot path.